Student Welfare and Counselling Services

 School Counsellor and Counselling Service

 Frances Barrett works with individual students on an appointment basis to provide counselling support.
-She also arranges for volunteer counsellors to work in school at various times throughout the week and they also see students on an appointment basis.
-The counselling service is confidential and works within the school's Child Protection Policy to ensure the safety of the young person.
+She also arranges for volunteer counsellors to work in school at various times throughout the week and does so via an appointment system.
+The counselling service is confidential and works within the school's Child Protection and Safeguarding Policy to ensure the safety of the young person.

 Liaison with Social Care and the Police